etcinit/ensure/README.md

 ensure.isPositiveNumber(object);
 ```

-and a few more, just take a look at the source
+and a few more, take a look at the docs

 ## Development